 |Year 7||Year 8||Year 9|

-Students complete an end of topic assessment each term.
+Pupils complete three summative assessments per academic year.
+Key performance indicators are used to assess progress.
 Progress is also assessed routinely in lessons, classwork and homework.
-Students have opportunities to close the gap in their understanding and can track their own progress by using a topic ‘success criteria’ in their class books.
+Pupils have opportunities to close the gap in their understanding and can track their own progress by using a topic ‘success criteria’ in their class books.
 End of year KS3 exams are held each year too to assess their overall progress made.

-Students will be completing the AQA GCSE Geography course from term 3 in year 9, this will allow them enough time to thoroughly work through each unit in depth and understand the exam requirements confidently.
+Pupils will be completing the AQA GCSE Geography course from term 2 in Year 9, this will allow them enough time to thoroughly work through each unit in depth and understand the exam requirements confidently.

 KS4 Topic Overview and Assessment